Sierra Nevada Adventures Single Day Rides

 Lyman Gilmore claimed he “Flew his Airplane” 3 miles on May 15, 1902 (1 year and 7 months before the Wright Bros.)
 He owned several mines around Iowa Hill, including the Gilmore Mine where he mined for gold to support his aviation experiments and inventions.
 All his life Gilmore maintained that he could visualize in complete detail every one of his inventions and that a voice told him what to build and how to build it.
 That voice gave him the plans for a single low-wing construction, a monoplane.
 At the same time, he conceived of an all-metal fuselage, an enclosed cabin, and a retractable landing gear.
 He put these ideas on a master drawing which was signed, witnessed, and dated April 27, 1893.

 During the following years, he had many other inventions but his strange ideas and uncooperative behavior made him a ridiculed and isolated man.
 Such an attitude prevented him from actually accomplishing as much as he could have.
 Under different circumstances, we could have had the use of the airplane a full generation earlier.
 In addition, Gilmore actually had no business sense but posed a suspicious nature and an almost childish proprietary attachment to his inventions.
-That, sadly, is why he did not realize any financial gain from his efforts and why the world did not gain the use of many of his creations.
+That, sadly, is why he did not realize any financial gain from his efforts and why the world did not make use of many of his creations.
 On February 4th, 1951 Layman had a heart attack, While in the hospital attendants cut off his long beard and hair.
-He was also very much upset when he discovered that they had burned the old long coat he always wore.
+He was also very upset when he discovered that they had burned the old long coat he always wore.
 Understandably so.

 Event Details: